Linkages to Learning

 How to Apply

-• Family Case Management & Child/Family Mental Health Services: Staff conduct intake paperwork with clients at first appointment
+• Family Care Management & Child/Family Mental Health Services: Staff conduct intake paperwork with clients at the first appointment

 • Community Education Services (parent workshops/classes, etc.): – No application needed

-• Health Services: No application required for general school health services; for expanded health services offered at Linkages to Learning School-Based Health Centers, parents must complete an enrollment packet and may receive help in filling out this form at the School-Based Health Center.
+• Health Services: General school health services are available to all students without an application.
+For expanded health services provided through Linkages to Learning School-Based Health Centers, parents or guardians must complete an enrollment packet.
+Assistance with completing this packet is available at the School-Based Health Center.

 Documents To Bring